atomicbanana777/JavaStudy_PropertiesFile/README.md

   sh build.sh
   ```

+  Executing `build.sh` will compile and package the program into a JAR file.
+This requires:

-  Execute build.sh will build the program, it requires Java JDK (Java SE 7 or later)
+    - Java JDK (Java SE 7 or later)

-  and Linux environment (To run `sh` command)
+    - A Linux environment (to run the sh command)

-  It will compile and package a JAR file and place them in `target` folder
+The compiled JAR file will be placed in the target folder.

 ## To run
   `sh run.sh`